patrickryanpo/Election_Analysis/README.md

-# Election_Analysis
+### Election_Analysis
-Python 3.7.6

-## Project Overview
+## Overview of Election-Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee requested for some additional data in order to complete the audit.
+This report provides election data based on counties.

-1. Calculate the total number of votes cast.
-2. Get a complete list of the candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+1. Calculate the voter turnout for each county
-4. Calculate the percentage of votes each candidate won.
+2. Respresentation of the percentage of county votes our of the total count
-5. Determine the winner of the election based on popular vote.
+3. Shows the county with the highest vote turnout

-## Resources
+# Resources
 - Data Source: election_results.csv
 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

-## Summary
+## Election-Audit Results
 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The counties were: